kosuri-indu/ExplainLikeIAmFive/README.md

 ## Challenges We Overcame

-Developing Explain to Me Like I’m 5 presented us with various challenges.
+Developing Explain to Me Like I’m Five presented us with various challenges.
 These experiences drove us to find innovative solutions, improve our problem-solving skills, and develop both our technical and educational skills.

 ## Accomplishments that we're proud of